dgsbicak/Cell-Phone-Reviews-Amazon/README.md

 ## Things to do:
 ```
-1- Gather more data and use 5 stars.
+1- Gather more data and train to predict each 5 star.
-2- Make research for better NLP techniques
+2- Make research for better NLP techniques.
+Experiment more on stemming and lemmatizing.
 3- Feature engineering
 4- Apply neural networks
 5- Model optimizations via gridsearch